Stan. S. Katz

 And it’s an intriguing coincidence that during the following year, 1935, President Franklin D. Roosevelt was also awarded an Honorary Doctor of Laws Degree from USC, on October 1, 1935.
 Prince Tokugawa and President FDR knew each other well.
 During Tokugawa’s 1934 visit to the U.S. the two men met and discussed ways in which they could maintain amity between their nations.
 Prince Tokugawa invited FDR to visit Japan with hope that a face to face meeting between US and Japanese leaders including the Japanese Royal Family might strengthen their friendship and understanding.

-*The publication of THE ART OF PEACE with its inspiring book cover photo was brought to the attention of the leadership of USC, revealing significant forgotten history about their school from over 85 years earlier – It is exciting that not long afterwards, USC awarded honorary degrees to former USC Nisei students who had not been allowed to continue their education at USC following their release from internment camps, in which they had been unfairly imprisoned during WWII – These former students were now deceased, so their honorary degrees were conferred to their families.
-The USC Annenberg Media article about this degree presentation is titled: “President Folt conferred honorary degrees to the families of 33 former Nisei students.”
+*The publication of THE ART OF PEACE was brought to the attention of the leadership of USC, revealing significant forgotten history about their school from over 85 years earlier – It is exciting that not long afterwards, USC awarded honorary degrees to former USC Nisei (first generation Japanese-American) students who had not been allowed to continue their education at USC following their release from internment camps.
+In which they had been unfairly imprisoned during WWII – Many of these former students were deceased, so their honorary degrees were conferred to their families.
+There is a USC Annenberg Media article about this college degree presentation titled: “President Folt conferred honorary degrees to the families of 33 former Nisei students.”
 Written by Clara Preve-Durrieu, April 06, 2022.
 Thus correcting an injustice from the distant past.

 The ART OF PEACE was republished in a General Reader Edition titled: THE ART OF DIPLOMACY.